VenturaNotes/Knowledge/- Topics/Rust.md

 -
 ## Source [^1]
 - By default, once a variable is initialized, its value can't be changed[^2]
+- Test
 ## Source[^3]
+- Logic errors in algorithms not prevented by memory safety features
+- Primary mechanism to ensure memory safety is ownership and borrowing rules.
+This make it so we don't need a garbage collector
 - Rust is a statically-typed systems programming language
 	- #comment The statically-typed aspect provides strong type safety as it's checked during compilation and being a systems language offers the performance and control needed for building foundational software
 		- Statically-typed language